danReynolds/EARTH121/lessons/Minerals.md

 * Specific Gravity: ratio of the weight of a mineral to the weight of an equal volume of water.

-If a mineral weights 3 times as much as an equal volume of water, it has specific gravity 3.
+If a mineral weighs 3 times as much as an equal volume of water, it has specific gravity 3.

 ## Mineral Classes